Vanessa Hudgens Booty Shaking In Cowboy Boots Is Steaming Up Instagram

 In the video, Vanessa is seen wearing a short black dress, which showed off her long, lean legs while at Brooklyn Barge with some friends.
 Hudgens also wore some sexy black cowboy boots as she strutted her stuff on the street, even lifting her leg and throwing it over the railing to add a little flair.

-The Bad Boys For Life star turned around and begins to move her hips in the clip, showing off her tiny waist and cleavage in the dress, which she paired with a black cardigan over top.
+The Bad Boys for Life star turned around and began to move her hips in the clip, showing off her tiny waist and cleavage in the dress.
+She paired her dress with a black cardigan over top.

 Vanessa wore her long, dark hair parted down the middle and thrown up on top of her head into a messy bun.
 She also sported a full face of makeup in the clip, which included darkened eyebrows, long lashes, pink blush on her cheeks, a shimmering highlighter on her face, and a dark berry color on her lips.